 11. Fraser Island, Queensland

 I can’t get enough of Fraser, it’s an adventure with nature you’ll crave more of.
-My favourite spots are 75 Mile Beach, Eli Creek, Maheno shipwreck, Lake Mackenzie, Indian Head, and Champagne Pools.
+My favorite spots are 75 Mile Beach, Eli Creek, Maheno shipwreck, Lake Mackenzie, Indian Head, and Champagne Pools.

 Where to stay on Fraser Island: